SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Conclusion

 \section{Conclusion}

-We introduced \textbf{SignAvatars}, the first large-scale 3D holistic SL motion dataset with expressive 3D human and hand mesh annotations, provided by our automatic annotation pipeline.
-SignAvatars enables a variety of application potentials for hearing-impaired communities.
-Built upon our dataset, we propose the first 3D sign language production approach to generate natural holistic mesh motion sequences from SL prompts.
-We also introduce the first benchmark results for this new task, 3D holistic SL motion production from diverse SL prompts.
-Our evaluations on this benchmark clearly show the advantage of our new VQVAE-based model over the baselines, we develop.
+We introduced \textbf{\name}, the first large-scale 3D holistic SL motion dataset with expressive 3D human and hand mesh annotations, provided by our automatic annotation pipeline. \name~enables a variety of application potentials for Deaf and hard-of-hearing communities.
+Built upon our dataset, we proposed the first 3D sign language production approach to generate natural holistic mesh motion sequences from SL prompts.
+We also introduced the first benchmark results for this new task, continuous and co-articulated 3D holistic SL motion production from diverse SL prompts.
+Our evaluations on this benchmark clearly showed the advantage of our new VQVAE-based SignVAE model, over the baselines, we develop.

-\textbf{Limitations and Future Work:} Having the first benchmark we proposed, there is still a lack of in-depth investigation of other 3D techniques for 3D SL motion generation.
-Especially, due to the lack of a sophisticated existing generic 3D back-translation methods, the evaluation may not fully showcase the superiority of our dataset and the proposed method.
+\paragraph{Limitations and future work} Having the first benchmark at hand opens up a sea of potential in-depth investigations of other 3D techniques for 3D SL motion generation.
+Especially, the lack of a sophisticated and generic 3D back-translation method may prevent our evaluations from fully showcasing the superiority of the proposed method.
 We leave this for a future study.
 Moreover, combining 3D SLT and SLP to formulate a multi-modal generic SL framework will be one of the future works.
-Developing a large sign language model with more properties and applications in AR/VR will significantly benefit the hearing-impaired society around the world.
+Developing a large 3D sign language motion model with more properties and applications in AR/VR will significantly benefit the {Deaf and hard-of-hearing} people around the world, as well as countless hearing individuals interacting with them.
+As such, We invite the research community to develop even stronger baselines.